apache/metron/metron-analytics/metron-profiler/README.md

     hbase(main):001:0> create 'profiler', 'P'
     ```

 1. Define the profile in a file located at `$METRON_HOME/config/zookeeper/profiler.json`.
-The following JSON will create a profile that simply counts the number of messages.
+The following example JSON will create a profile that simply counts the number of messages per `ip_src_addr`, during each sampling interval.
     ```
     {
       "profiles": [